firststarhana/firststarhana.github.io/content/post/inner-compass/index.md

 ---
-title: "The Inner Compass: The Paradox of Self-Realization and Happiness in Kant and Fichte's Ethics"
+title: "Beyond the Inner Compass: From Kantian Ethics to the Ethics of Care"
-description: "This essay compares modern self-help discourse with the ethical teachings of German idealism, and explores how the philosophies of Kant and Fichte suggest a path to inner reflection that goes beyond consequentialism."
+description: "This essay explores the ethical model of an 'inner compass' from Kant and Fichte, critically examines its limitations through Carol Gilligan's 'Ethics of Care,' and seeks the possibility of a mature ethic that integrates both justice and care."
 slug: "inner-compass-kant-fichte-ethics"
 date: 2025-07-06 01:00:00+0000
 image: lake-3918137_1920.jpg